eduairet/ethereum-labs-practice/notes/structs.md

 # Structs

--   Structs are like classes that contain different types of data
+-   Structs are like classes that contain different types of data (except other structs)

     ```Solidity
     //SPDX-License-Identifier: MIT